-He divides his time between France, Belgium, his native South America and Switzerland.
-Transmitting knowledge is one of his top priorities, and he has taught Maestro al Cembalo at Geneva’s Haute école de musique since 2002.
+He divides his time between France, Belgium, his native South America and Switzerland, where he has obtained citizenship.
+Placing great importance on passing on his knowledge, he has been a professor in Maestro Al Cembalo’s class at the Haute école de musique de Genève since 2002.

-In 2020, Leonardo García-Alarcón took over the management of La Cité Bleue, a 300-seat concert hall in the midst of restoration in Geneva, which opened its doors in March 2024.
+In 2020, Leonardo García-Alarcón took over the management of La Cité Bleue, a 300-seat concert hall in Geneva undergoing extensive restoration, which opened its doors in March 2024.

 Learn more about Leonardo García-Alarcón